SeaQuest’s Guide to Axolotls

 • In the wild, Axolotls face a variety of threats and are considered critically endangered.

 • With the help of aquariums like SeaQuest, the Axolotl isn’t likely to go extinct anytime soon.
-With captive breeding programs, SeaQuest has been able to help conserve the species in hopes to increase population numbers in their natural habitat!
+With captive breeding programs, SeaQuest has been able to help conserve the species in hopes of increasing population numbers in their natural habitat!

-• The Axolotl is the inspiration for many things, including two Pokemon(™) characters: Mudkip and Wooper.
+• The Axolotl is the inspiration for many pop culture figures, including two Pokemon(™) characters: Mudkip and Wooper.

 SeaQuest is committed to protecting our world’s oceans, wildlife, and endangered animals.
 We focus on how to be proactive in finding solutions.
-To learn more about Axolotls and our efforts to protect their species, book your visit today at any of the following locations: Utah, Las Vegas, Dallas-Fort Worth, Denver, Sacramento, Minneapolis, Connecticut, Lynchburg, New Jersey, and Atlanta.
+To learn more about Axolotls and our efforts to protect their species, book your visit today at any of the following locations: Utah, Las Vegas, Dallas-Fort Worth, Sacramento, Minneapolis, Lynchburg, and New Jersey

 Recent Posts